MaineDSA/membership_dashboard/README.md

 - Dropdown menus in sidebar to select an active membership list and another to compare against.
 - Timeline graph showing long-term trends across all loaded lists.
 Choose what is shown by selecting columns from the dropdown list.
 - List table displaying the active membership list with the option to export a CSV.
+If a compare list is selected, only the rows that changed are shown.
 - Metrics showing the number of constitutional members, members in good standing, expiring members, and lapsed members.
 - Graphs displaying membership counts, dues, union membership, length of membership, and racial demographics.